-A large multinational client operating in a very complex industry on six continents needed to divest a company it owned in order to close on a larger deal.
-The client wanted to proactively ensure there were no violations of the transitional service agreement (TSA) and engaged Kroll to determine if any noncompliant activities could be taking place.
+A large multinational client operating in a complex industry on six continents needed to divest a company it owned in order to close on a larger deal.
+The client wanted to proactively ensure there were no violations of the transitional service agreement (TSA) and engaged Kroll to determine if any non-compliant activities could be taking place.
 Betsy coordinated operations across seven Kroll offices strategically located in the client’s global geographic footprint, where investigators used various methods to assess local business compliance with the TSA.

-Betsy has worked very closely with clients who have had highly sensitive or unusual personal matters.
-Leveraging the full global resources of the firm, Betsy has both advised clients on safety and security protocols and also discreetly resolved situations that have representatively included missing persons, stalking, and blackmail.
+Betsy has assisted numerous clients who were considering international M&A deals to determine the existence or assess the scope of involvement of foreign organized crime in the operations of target acquisitions or partners.
+She has also worked closely with clients who have had highly sensitive or unusual personal matters.
+Leveraging the global resources of the firm, she has both advised clients on safety and security protocols and discreetly resolved situations that have representatively included missing persons, stalking and blackmail.

 Betsy holds a B.A. from American University.
 She is an overseer at the International Rescue Committee, auxiliary board member at the East Harlem Tutorial Program, and a national board member and San Francisco advisory board chair at the Peer Health Exchange.